 What I noticed was that these lessons were almost always offered in print.
 As I distilled all this knowledge into my own tutorial I realised something.

 Some people would prefer to listen to a sort of radio programme.
 Many of us are busy with other calls on our time and so the best way to reach us may not be to offer information to us that has to be read.
-If we can pop an audio CD into the car CD player and learn while on the move, or in the home while getting on with other tasks, then this could be a better way to learn some new techniques.
+If we can listen to an audio podcast on our phones, computer, or MP3 player and learn while we are on the move, or in the home while getting on with other tasks, then this could be a better way to learn some new techniques.

-This easy to understand and informative audio tutorial will play automatically on your computer or CD player whether it is in the house or in the car.
+This easy to understand and informative audio tutorial will play on your computer, mobile phone or MP3 player whether it is in the house or in the car.
 This means that, Fred Smith from down the road, or Jane Doe living thousands and thousands of miles away from me on the other side of the world will be able to listen to the information!

 No special technical ability needed, computer degree or professional expertise is necessary.

-What’s this Valuable audio CDs going to cost?
+What’s this Valuable Audio Downlaod going to cost?